openziti/ziti-doc/docusaurus/docs/learn/introduction/_components.md

 allows for active failover to ensure a reliable network connection even in the case of a node failure.

-The OpenZiti Router is the entry point to the OpenZiti Network for client connections.
+The router is the entry point to the network for client connections.
-The OpenZiti Router in combination with the Ziti Controller is responsible for authenticating and authorizing OpenZiti Edge Clients.
+The router in combination with the controller is responsible for authenticating and authorizing clients.

 [Router Deployment Guide](/guides/deployments/10-linux/20-router/10-deploy.mdx)

-### OpenZiti Edge Clients
+### Edge Clients

-Connecting to the OpenZiti Network requires an OpenZiti Edge Client.
+Connecting to the network requires an edge client.
 Edge Clients are designed to work with both brownfield and greenfield applications.

-If the solution being developed includes developing new software OpenZiti offers SDKs targeting various languages and runtimes to provide fast, reliable and secure connectivity.
+If the solution being developed includes developing new software, Ziti SDKs target various languages and runtimes to provide fast, reliable and secure connectivity.
-These SDKs provide the capabilities needed to securely connect to the OpenZiti Network and are designed to be easily incorporated into the target application.
+These SDKs provide the capabilities needed to securely connect to the network and are designed to be easily incorporated into the target application.

-When adding secure connectivity to an already existing solution OpenZiti offers specialized Edge Clients called tunnelers which provide seamless, secure connectivity and do not require changes to the target application.
+When adding secure connectivity to an already existing solution, OpenZiti offers specialized Edge Clients called tunnelers which provide seamless, secure connectivity and do not require changes to the target application.

 Read more about [clients](/learn/core-concepts/clients/choose.mdx)

-### OpenZiti BrowZer
+### BrowZer

 BrowZer is a set of optional components which facilitate the bootstrapping of trust in a web browser **without** the need for client-side installations.
-This means there is no need to install an extension in web browsers, nor is there a need to install one of the OpenZiti Mobile/Desktop Edge clients!
+This means there is no need to install an extension in web browsers, nor is there a need to install one of the mobile or desktop clients (tunnelers)!

-It enables automatic embedding of zero trust networking into a web application, thus transforming a web browser (e.g. Chrome, Brave, or Edge) into a full-fledged OpenZiti client.
+It enables automatic embedding of zero trust networking into a web application, thus transforming a web browser (e.g. Chrome, Brave, or Edge) into a full-fledged client.
 The only software users need is the ubiquitous browser they already use every day.

 Also noteworthy, is that BrowZer places no burden upon web application developers to first